TharmiganK/ballerina-training/README.md

 - [Failover](https://ballerina.io/learn/by-example/http-failover/)

 Make the sentiment analysis client resilient by retrying the request for 3 times with a delay of 1 second between each retry.

+## Task 5 - Deploy and test the services using Docker

+Build the docker images for the `bal-forum` and the `sentiment-api` services and run them using docker compose.
+The docker compose file is available in the `backend` directory.

+> **Tip:** Refer to the [Ballerina Code to Cloud guide](https://ballerina.io/learn/code-to-cloud-deployment/) for more information on deploying Ballerina services as docker images.